Randy Lerner: Cleveland Browns

-When his father, Al Lerner, died in October 2002 – four years to the day after he was awarded the new Browns franchise - the ownership of the team passed on to Lerner.
+When his father, Alfred Lerner, died in October 2002 – four years to the day after he was awarded the new Browns franchise - the ownership of the team passed on to Lerner.
 Lerner served as a member of the National Football League's Business Ventures Committee.
 In 2012, Lerner sold the team to businessman Jimmy Haslam.

 Aston Villa F.C.

 During his time at Cambridge, Lerner followed English football, taking an interest in three teams: Arsenal, Fulham and Aston Villa.
 Although he had grown up in the United States, with a father who had been involved with the Cleveland Browns franchise under Art Modell, Lerner's interest in English top flight football endured long after he had returned to the United States.

-In July 2006, it was reported that Lerner intended to purchase Premier League club Aston Villa, following a statement from Cleveland Browns management indicating that Lerner was pursuing "business interests" in the United Kingdom.
-Lerner pulled out of the bid to buy Aston Villa two days later after talks with club chairman Doug Ellis broke down, but the following day, reports emerged that Lerner was still considering a formal £64m bid for the club.

-In August 2006, it was confirmed Lerner had reached a £62.6m agreement with Aston Villa to take over the club.
+In August 2006, it was confirmed Lerner had reached a £62.6m agreement with Premier League club Aston Villa to take over the club.
 The statement to the London Stock Exchange confirmed that 60% of the club's shares, including the 39% stake of Doug Ellis had been sold to Lerner, beating competition from consortia led by Michael Neville, Nicholas Padfield QC, and Athole Still.
 Eleven days after the announcement, the LSE confirmed that Lerner had secured 59.69% of Villa shares, making him the majority shareholder.
 Lerner appointed himself Chairman of the Board of the club.

 The BBC reported in September 2006 that Lerner had moved closer to taking full control of the club, after increasing his share to 85.5%.

 By the time that the deadline passed in September 2006, Lerner had secured the acceptance of 89.69% of the shareholders.
 Due to the acceptance only being 0.31% below the conditional limit, Lerner accepted it and made the bid unconditional.
-On September 19, 2006, Aston Villa PLC executive chairman Doug Ellis and his board resigned, and were replaced by Randy Lerner as chairman with General Charles C. Krulak, Bob Kain and Michael Martin serving as non-executive directors.
+On September 19, 2006, Aston Villa PLC executive chairman Doug Ellis and his board resigned, and were replaced by Randy Lerner as chairman with Charles Krulak, Bob Kain and Michael Martin serving as non-executive directors.
 At the close of the deal in 2006, Lerner became only the second American owner of a Premiership club.